 Your doctor will review your symptoms and perform a physical exam.
-They may use a device called a stethoscope on your chest.
-This instrument helps the doctor listen for crackling noises in the lungs as well as abnormal sounds within the heart.
+A device called a stethoscope may be used on your chest to help the doctor listen for crackling noises in the lungs and abnormal sounds within the heart.
 Your doctor will also test your blood pressure.
-Your blood pressure may be lower than normal, or it may drop significantly when you stand up.
+Your blood pressure may be lower than normal.
+It could also drop significantly when you stand up.

-A variety of imaging tests are used to measure your heart.
-Such tests also determine the rate of blood flow.
-Some of these imaging exams are also used to view potential lung damage.
+A variety of imaging tests can measure your heart.
+These tests also determine the rate of blood flow.
+Some of these imaging tests can also view potential lung damage.
 Possible tests may include:

 - X-ray of the entire chest

-- computed tomography (CT) scan for detailed pictures of the heart
+- CT scan for detailed pictures of the heart

 - nuclear heart scan to show heart chambers

 - sound waves to create moving pictures of the heart (echocardiogram)

-A heart transplant or use of a balloon heart pump are recommended in severe cases.
+Doctors recommend a heart transplant or a balloon heart pump in severe cases.
 For most women, however, treatment involves managing and reducing symptoms.